 ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.

-Canstar Blue research finalised in September 2015, published in October 2015.
+Canstar Blue research finalised in February 2017, published in February 2017.

 See our Ratings Methodology.

 The South Australian gas market is becoming increasingly competitive, but for now it remains dominated by the country’s two biggest energy companies – AGL and Origin.
 So how do these suppliers stack up in the minds of their customers?
 To find out, Canstar Blue annually surveys households across the state, and their feedback is reflected by the star ratings you see above.

 In the battle of the big two, Origin comes out on top with five stars for customer service, bill clarity and overall customer satisfaction.
 AGL received four-star reviews in each of these areas.
 These results mirror those from Queensland where Origin also beat AGL in a straight shootout between the two.